piotr1221/w3schools_autocomplete_courses/README.md

 - AngularJS
 - XML

-For --tutorial and --exercise are boolean arguments.
-Type the argument with no value for True or --no-tutorial or --no-exercise for False.
+--tutorial and --exercise are boolean arguments.
+Type the argument with no value for True or --no-tutorial and --no-exercise for False.